 Their lives tragically intersect when Jack is hired by YASA CVITO, an immigrant seeking her missing uncle, Bosko, who has now vanished a second time.
 Jack’s first day on the job turns up Yasa dead in her bathtub, a stranger in her house, and bullets fired at him from the cellar.

 The FBI and local police pressure Jack to abandon the case, and with his client dead, Jack backs off until he receives a threatening message: Bring me CVITO DEVICE, or lady will end up like Yasa.
 Saturday, No police!
 Events quickly convince him that Sadie is the lady, and that he can’t sidestep the letter’s demands and still keep her safe.
 But what is a Cvito device?
 Where could he find it, and what should he do with it if he ever does find it?
 Bosko is his only lead.

-Currently seeking representation for MORMON DETECTIVE, a mystery set in post WW II Salt Lake City, complete at 90,000 words.
+Currently seeking representation for HINT OF COPPER, a mystery set in post WW II Salt Lake City, complete at 89,000 words.